Username or Email Address

 In addition, a wide range of vinyl applied films are available.
 So, whether you’re looking for an etched effect film, a transparent colour film, an optically clear digital film or a speciality film such as bomb blast film, get in touch to discuss your requirements.

-Similarly, integral blinds can be incorporated within the Optima 217 Plus double glazed system to provide privacy.
-For example, Southmead Hospital in Bristol use blinds where patient visual privacy needs vary during the day.
-Above all, blinds provide a great way of monitoring patients without disturbing them whilst open and when closed providing complete privacy.
+Similarly, integral blinds can be incorporated within the Revolution 100 double glazed system to provide privacy.
 The standard slat width is 25mm and there is an extensive range of colours and finishes.
 Moreover, the aluminium hidden mullion, which sits discreetly within the cavity of the glazing, houses the cabling and blind control mechanism.

 Building Approved Document K (2013) references the use of manifestation on glass entrance doors and glazed screens.